tenzir/threatbus/apps/suricata/README.md

 permissions to use the `suricatasc` command line utility and can read/write the rules file.

+Received rule updates are not applied instantaneously to minimize load on Suricata.
+Instead, users must configure the `reload_interval` (seconds) in the config file to enable periodic reloads for Suricata to pick up rule changes.

 ## Quick Start

 You can configure the app via a YAML configuration file.
 See